rushindrareddyyasa/FIFA23_Analysis/README.md

 1. Open `analysis.ipynb` to understand the data preparation.
 2. Use `FIFA 23 Cleaned.csv` in Power BI to build your own dashboard or explore the existing one.
+3. Open `fifa_dashboard.pbix` in Power BI Desktop to interact with the dashboard.
-3. Explore the dashboard or use `FIFA23_official_data.csv` to experiment with your own cleaning logic.
+4. Explore the dashboard or use `FIFA23_official_data.csv` to experiment with your own cleaning logic.
-4. View the dashboard via the image or demo video.
+5. View the dashboard via the image or demo video.

 ---